vegaprotocol/documentation/versioned_docs/version-v0.74/concepts/trading-on-vega/discounts-rewards.md

 import NetworkParameter from '@site/src/components/NetworkParameter';

 You can offset some of the [fees](./fees.md) you pay, or earn even more, by receiving rewards based on trading activity.
 Rewards can be funded by anyone, and can be in any asset.
-You can see what rewards are currently available on [vega.xyz ↗](https://vega.xyz/rewards).

 ## Referral program
 You can earn a commission for referring new users when a referral program is enabled.
 New users get a discount on their fees, while whoever refers them gets a cut of their referees’ trading fees.
 How much commission the referrer receives is increased if they have VEGA associated to their public key.